Suspect in shootings at Northern Calif. farms was employee

-San Mateo County Sheriff Christina Corpus said Tuesday that 67-year-old Chunli Zhao was an employee at Mountain Mushroom Farm.
-She says the only known connection between the shooter and his victims is that “they may have been coworkers.”

-Four people were found dead at the farm, and three at another farm nearby.
+Officers arrested a suspect in Monday’s shootings, 66-year-old Chunli Zhao, after they found him in his car in the parking lot of a sheriff’s substation, San Mateo County Sheriff Christina Corpus said.

+Seven people were found dead, and an eighth wounded, at the farms on the outskirts of the coastal community of Half Moon Bay, the Sheriff’s Office said.

-The sheriff’s office says seven of the victims were men and one was a woman.
-Some were Asian and others were Hispanic, and some may have been migrant workers.
+The sheriff’s office said seven of the victims were men and one was a woman.
+Some were Asian and others were Hispanic, and some were migrant workers.

 People are also reading…

-Note: This story has been corrected to say that Zhao is 66, not 67, based on new information from the sheriff’s department.